sensor-js/OpenWPM-mobile/README.md

 ## Data Analysis

+Consult to the [OpenWPM repository](https://github.com/citp/OpenWPM#instrumentation-and-data-access) for details of the data format.

+### Feature extraction and clustering

+Follow the steps below to extract binary script features and cluster scripts similar using the methodology described in the [paper](https://sensor-js.xyz/ccs-18-a-study-of-scripts-accessing-smartphone-sensors.pdf).

-1. To extract features for each script discovered in the crawl run the following command:
+1. Run the following command to extract features for scripts discovered in the crawl:

     ```python extract_features.py```